stichtingzino/wpforms_dogbreed_fill/README.md

-# wpforms_dogbreed_fill
+# WPForms dogbreed fill
 A plugin to create  a selection field for users to select breeds from a provided .csv or .json file